E. J. Emery: International play

 Emery represented the United States at the 2022 World U-17 Hockey Challenge where he recorded one goal and one assist in seven games and won a gold medal.

 He represented the United States at the 2024 IIHF World U18 Championships, where he recorded six assists in seven games and won a silver medal.

+On December 24, 2025, Emery was named to the United States men's national junior ice hockey team to compete at the 2026 World Junior Ice Hockey Championships.

 Personal life

 Emery has dual-citizenship and was raised in Surrey, British Columbia.
 His mother, Claire, is Canadian while his father, Eric, is American.
 His father was a Canadian football linebacker for the BC Lions, Calgary Stampeders and Ottawa Rough Riders from 1985 to 1987.